Charles Piazzi Smyth: Astronomical career

 In 1888 Smyth resigned as Astronomer Royal in protest at the chronic under-funding and age of his equipment.
 This brought events to a head and the Royal Observatory was almost closed when James Lindsay, Earl of Crawford made a donation of new astronomical instruments and the complete Bibliotheca Lindesiana in order that a new observatory could be founded.
 Thanks to this donation, the new Royal Observatory on Blackford Hill was opened in 1896.
-After his resignation, Smyth retired to the neighbourhood of Ripon, where he remained until his death.
+After his resignation, Smyth retired to the neighborhood of Ripon, where he remained until his death.

-Pyramidological researches
+Pyramidological research

 Smyth corresponded with pyramid theorist John Taylor and was heavily influenced by him.
 Taylor theorized in his 1859 book The Great Pyramid: Why Was It Built? & Who Built It? that the Great Pyramid was planned and the building supervised by the biblical Noah.
 Refused a grant by the Royal Society, Smyth went on an expedition to Egypt in order to accurately measure every surface, dimension, and aspect of the Great Pyramid.
 He brought along equipment to measure the dimensions of the stones, the precise angle of sections such as the descending passage, and a specially designed camera to photograph both the interior and exterior of the pyramid.
 He also used other instruments to make astronomical calculations and determine the pyramid's accurate latitude and longitude.

 Smyth subsequently published his book Our Inheritance in the Great Pyramid in 1864 (which he expanded over the years and is also titled The Great Pyramid: Its Secrets and Mysteries Revealed).
 Smyth claimed that the measurements he obtained from the Great Pyramid of Giza indicated a unit of length, the pyramid inch, equivalent to 1.001 British inches, that could have been the standard of measurement by the pyramid's architects.
 From this he extrapolated a number of other measurements, including the pyramid pint, the sacred cubit, and the pyramid scale of temperature.